USEPA/peat/README.md

 ---

 4\.
-From the extracted location double click the *PANDHA_1.1.0*Folder
+From the extracted location double click the *peat_1.0.2* Folder

 ---